npostnikova/PMOD/README.md

         * `*_base_$HM_THREADS`
         * `*_base_1`
     * `pictures/` — all plots
-        * `heatmaps/` — corresponds to the Figures 3-14, 17-20
+        * `heatmaps/` — corresponds to the Figures 1, 2, and other heatmaps from appendix
-        * `plots/` — corresponds to the Figures 21-22
+        * `plots/` — corresponds to the Figures 3, 4